uriahninelabs/designsystem/voice-and-tone.md

 #### Keep it Simple
 Avoid using industry or project specific acronyms wherever possible.
 It might feel like extra words to spell things out, but it's necessary.
 The people who know the acronyms will glide right past the full phrase, while the people who don't will get stuck on the acronym and it will impair their ability to follow along.

+Contractions, idioms, slang, and pop-culture references are totally okay &mdash; so long as doing so is consistent with our voice and  won't distract from making the point. _We're all cool with saying "y'all" if it helps get the message across.
+Ya dig?_

 #### The Oxford Comma
 Commas save lives.
+Consider: "Let's eat, Grandma!" vs "Let's eat Grandma!".
 The Oxford Comma is the difference between having a breakfast of eggs, toast, and orange juice - and a breakfast of eggs, toast and orange juice.
+You get the point.

 ### Formatting